pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

   univention-s4-connector 2>&1 | less
 ```

-- `-t apt` boots packages from the repository names `Suite: apt` in its `Release` file.
+- `-t apt` boosts all packages from my repository named `Suite: apt` in its `Release` file.
 - `-s` does a *simulated* install: it only shows what would be done but does not modify the actual state of the system.
 - `-o Debug::pkgDepCache::Marker=yes` shows the initial package marking for installation, keep or removal.
 - `-o Debug::pkgDepCache::AutoInstall=yes` shows installation of additional dependencies.
 - `-o Debug::pkgProblemResolver=yes` enables debug output.
 - `-o Debug::pkgProblemResolver::ShowScores=yes` shows the calculated *importance* score of all packages.
-- `univention-samba4` and `univention-s4-connector` are the packages to install.
+- `univention-s4-connector` is the package to install.

 # Explanation